zbtolon/get-support/howtogetsupport.md

 You can specify that you want support for your account from the support team that is physically located in Europe if the following criteria are true:
   * Your master user or account owner set the EU Supported option for your account
   * Your resources are in the appropriate European data center
-  * You select the **EU supported** case level when you open the case
+  * You select the **EU supported** ticket level when you open the ticket

 For {{site.data.keyword.Bluemix_notm}} platform, only services that are hosted in the Germany region can be supported by a team that is physically located in Europe.

-Setting the **EU Supported** option for your account applies to all future cases that you open for issues on any service or data center that is hosted in the EU region.
-Any cases that you opened before setting this option are not affected.
+Setting the **EU Supported** option for your account applies to all future tickets that you open for issues on any service or data center that is hosted in the EU region.
+Any tickets that you opened before setting this option are not affected.
 If you set this option and you add resources outside of an EU data center or the Germany region, issues for those resources are not necessarily handled by a support team in Europe.

 You can set the **EU Supported** option for your account from the Billing window of the {{site.data.keyword.Bluemix_notm}} console.
 For more information, see [Enabling the EU supported option](/docs/billing-usage/eusupported.html).